dasavisha/CriticalFindings_Extract/README.md

 To run the code:

-Step 1: Install all the required packages using the .txt file.
+Step 1: Install all the required packages using the .txt file inside an anaconda environment.

+        pip install -r requirements.txt

 Alternatively, you can also install the packages in a virtual environment with a YML file.

-        pip install -r /path/to/requirements.txt
         conda env create -f environment_critfind.yml